 If we confirm the backup was due to an issue with your private sewer service line, you will be issued a Notice to Repair.
 Property owners own and are responsible for maintaining and repairing their sewer service line, which connects their property to the City’s sewer main in the street.
-Repairs could be covered under your homeowners insurance or DEP’s Service Line Protection Program, if you are currently enrolled.
+Repairs could be covered under your homeowners insurance or our Service Line Protection Program, if you are currently enrolled.

 If you believe the City was at fault for damages incurred during a sewer backup, please contact the New York City Comptroller’s Office within 90 days to file a claim.
 If the condition occurred during heavy rain, you do not need a DEP Customer Service Request Number (CSR#) to file a claim with the Comptroller’s Office against the City.

-Property Owner Responsibility for Sewer Service Line Maintenance
+Property Owner Responsibility for Sewer Service Lines

 Property owners are responsible for maintaining and repairing their sewer service lines, which connect their property to the City’s sewer main in the street.
-Repairs could be covered under your homeowners insurance or DEP’s Service Line Protection Program, if you are currently enrolled.
+Repairs could be covered under your homeowners insurance or our Service Line Protection Program, if you are currently enrolled.

-What DEP Does to Prevent Sewer Backups
+What We Do to Prevent Sewer Backups